February 26, 2019

 If it's your first time working with a freelance copywriter for your business needs, you probably have dozens of questions.
 We've put together a list of things we get asked all the time — all focused on what working with a copywriter is really like.
 Here, we'll clarify everything from the applicant search and hiring process to how to manage the relationship successfully.

 A copywriter is someone who writes content with the goal of promoting sales or marketing objectives.
 This is different from content writers who simply write content with the goal of informing.
 Essentially, copywriters create web content that informs potential customers and shows them why they should buy your products.
 Copywriters can create a range of different types of content.
-They can write content for web pages such as landing pages and FAQ sites as well as engaging content for social media posts and press releases.
+They can write content for web pages such as landing pages and FAQ sites as well as engaging content for social media posts, case studies, and press releases.

 Creative copywriters can create compelling copy for free ebooks and email newsletters while technical copywriters are adept at drafting white papers and instructional manuals.
 Copywriters can even create sales letters and materials for advertising agencies to extend your business's reach.